 The Fraunhofer-Gesellschaft is launching a highly ambitious undertaking: the Fraunhofer Cluster of Excellence Advanced Photon Sources CAPS.
-The cluster aims to achieve international technological leadership in laser systems that reach maximum performance with ultrashort pulses (USP), as well as researching their potential applications, all in cooperation with Fraunhofer partners.
-The new systems are proposed to surpass all previous USP lasers by one order of magnitude in average laser power.
+The cluster aims to achieve international technological leadership in laser systems that reach maximum performance with ultrafast lasers, as well as researching their potential applications, all in cooperation with Fraunhofer partners.
+The new systems are proposed to surpass all previous ultrafast lasers by one order of magnitude in average laser power.
 At the same time, the partners are working on the required system technology as well as promising applications in industry and research.

-Currently thirteen partners form the consortium: beside Fraunhofer ILT and IOF, the Fraunhofer Institutes FEP, IAF, IIS, IKTS, IMWS, ISE, ISIT, ITWM, IWM, IWS and IZI are involved.
+Currently thirteen partners form the consortium: beside Fraunhofer ILT and IOF, the Fraunhofer Institutes IAF, IIS, IKTS, IMWS, ISE, ISIT, ITEM, ITWM, IWM, IWS and IZI are involved.
 The consortium aims at developing applications, investigating new processes and facilitating industrially relevant throughputs of well-known processes.
 Examples range from the micro-structuring and surface functionalization of solar cells, ultra-hard ceramics and battery components to the cutting of glass and lightweight materials.

 The Fraunhofer-Gesellschaft has launched a new cooperation platform to continue developing the additive manufacturing of metallic components: the lighthouse project futureAM.
 Six project partners, the Fraunhofer Institutes ILT, IWS, IWU, IGD and IFAM, as well as the Fraunhofer Research Institution IAPT, will secure Germany's technological lead in the field of additive manufacturing and make distributed resources more usable in a decentralized manner.
 One goal is to significantly accelerate 3D printing of metal parts while reducing manufacturing costs.
 The collaboration will create new digital process chains as well as scalable and robust AM processes.
 In addition, the institutes will develop corresponding system technology and automation and expand the range of processable materials.

 In a joint ”Virtual Lab“, the futureAM partners will develop demonstrator components that show the practical suitability and the potential of the technologies developed.
 They will digitally map real systems and processes and optimize them by means of simulation tools – enabling users, for example, to make better predictions, or to detect and eliminate errors more quickly.